plenoptic-org/plenoptic/docs/reference/models.md

 5. finally, your model inputs and outputs should be real- or complex-valued and should be *interpretable* for all possible values (within some range).
 The intention of stimulus synthesis is to facilitate model understanding --- if the synthesized stimulus are meaningless, this defeats the purpose.
 (Note that domain restrictions, such as requiring integer-valued inputs, can probably be accomplished by adding a penalty to an objective function, but will make optimization harder.)

+Additionally, if you model has a `plot_representation` <!-- skip-lint --> method, it will be compatible with our existing plotting methods.
+See [](model-plot-rep) for more details.

 (models-coarse-to-fine)=
 ## Compatibility with coarse-to-fine synthesis
 {class}`~plenoptic.MetamerCTF` implements